 What’s your favourite dish and ingredients in the Dining Room?

 There’s a dessert I call “My Childhood Memory” made from a layer of vanilla panna cotta, white chocolate mousse, guava sorbet, pickled guava and sour plum.
 When I was a child, my mother always gave me pieces of guava with sour plum powder for my dessert after dinner and that’s how this dessert came about.
 I also love egg.
-It is my favorite ingredient and always on my menus in different forms.
+It is my favourite ingredient and always on my menus in different forms.
 I also love mushroom and potato a lot, that’s why you can always find these ingredients in my dishes.

 What’s one of the craziest things you’ve seen behind the scenes?

 The time I was in Denmark working along with all those crazy people from around the world.
 From the kitchen to the forest it was an unforgettable experience.